Claude Code Session & Worktree Manager

 Continue.dev Contributions welcome

-Agntree vs Manual Workflow
+Agntree vs Manual Claude Code Workflow

 Task Without Agntree With Agntree

-Multi-repo management Separate windows per project All repositories in one sidebar
+Manage Claude Code across repos Separate windows per project All repositories in one sidebar

 Frequently Asked Questions